 Visit in Wawel Royal Castle and Skałka Church (Church on the Rock).
 For those skipping the church - Schindler Enamel Factory museum.

-On the ground floor and second floor there are representative royal chambers, adorned with original tapestries imported in XVI century from Brussels.
+On the ground floor and second floor, there are representative royal chambers, adorned with original tapestries imported in the 16th century from Brussels.

-Some of those chambers are also decorated with XVI century sculptures and fancy ceilings.
+Some of those chambers are also decorated with 16-century sculptures and fancy ceilings.

 PRO TIP: Wawel Castle is visited by thousands of tourists each year.
 Get a skip-the-line ticket with a professional guide and don’t waste time standing in a queue.

 It’s another valuable church in Cracow presenting Polish heritage in its full glory.
-It might not be the best place if we’re not into history and sacral architecture, but still, it’s worth to visit this church.
+It might not be the best place if we’re not into history and sacral architecture, but still, it’s worth visiting this church.
 When it’s not crowded, it’s a great place for contemplation.

-Visit in this museum isn’t a nice and happy experience.
-After a few moments we become helpless witnesses of one of the biggest calamities in European history - World War II.
+Visiting this museum isn’t a nice and happy experience.
+After a few moments, we become helpless witnesses of one of the biggest calamities in European history - World War II.

 The owner of the factory was Oskar Schindler.
 Originally he was a member of German secret service and was meant to spy on Polish officials.
 But he chose a different destiny.